ANIMATION ENVIRONMENTS AND ARCHER

 The Archer team headed to outer space, to stop a mutiny that developed on the space station Horizon.
 It’s an action packed and hilarious finale to the third season.
-Chad actually referenced two set pieces from this episode, with the first being a completely unique contribution from the Trinity team.
+Trinity actually referenced two set pieces from this episode, with the first being a completely unique contribution from the Trinity team.
 Instead of a room, rendered and static, Trinity provided a fully animated model for the Horizon.
 In the episode, the rings rotate, and the station comes alive, hovering above the planet.
 The station is built completely to scale, and ended up being about 1,300 feet long.
 It took around 15 hours to build, texture, and light the model.

 8. Tunt Manor’s Living Room (Season 5, Episode 2)

 When ISIS is shut down due to questionable activities in the beginning of Season 5, the team has nowhere to go.
 That is, until Cheryl opens the doors to her family’s mansion, located in the heart of New York City.
-This location houses three of the most interesting animation environments that Trinity constructed.
+This location houses three of the most interesting and complex animation environments that Trinity constructed.
 The first room on our list is the audience’s first impression of the manor in season 5.
 The large living room housed various files and clutter that was salvaged from the ISIS offices.
 The room was used in several episodes, and on average had 30 different layers rendered.
 This allowed the animators at Floyd County to move the Archer cast in and around all of the objects.
 All told, it took about 30 hours to render the main room, entry way, hallway, and upstairs hallway.

 7. Tunt Manor’s Music Room (Season 5, Episode 2)